Research at MBiotech

 › Find out about novel research from MBiotech students.

 The MBiotech Program actively participates in research, offering several opportunities for its graduate students to become involved in the research activities of our associated Faculty.
-Here is our latest contribution to the biopharma research community, hot off the press!
+Here is our latest contribution to the healthcare research community, hot off the press!

 Parker JL, Kuzulugil SS, Pereverzev K, Mac S, Lopes G, Shah Z, Weerasinghe A, Rubinger D, Falconi A, Bener A, Caglayan B, Tangri R & Mitsakakis N